-These include the wearable devices which have been certified and approved for use by the regulatory authority and are generally used on the basis of a physician’s prescription.
-Unlike consumer wearables which are lifestyle devices, clinical grade wearables are specifically aimed at clinical or at home use to improve chronic conditions and specific ailments.
+The clinical greade wearables are the iot devices which have been certified and approved for use by the regulatory authority and are generally used on the basis of a physician’s prescription.
+Unlike consumer wearables which are lifestyle devices, these are specifically aimed at clinical or at home use to improve chronic conditions and specific ailments.
 They require rigorous clinical trials to attain certification from FDA.

 The example of clinical grade wearable devices include a smart belt from Active Protect that is meant for use in the elderly patients by detecting falls and giving hip protection for elderly wearers.
 Another example is QardioCore, a chest strap with embedded sensors to record ECG, heart rate, respiratory rate and temperature.

 The device is yet to receive FDA approval but is being shipped outside of the US.
 Apple’s 4th generation iWatch is also a clinical grade wearable after it’s approval from the FDA.
 It is capable of generating ECG similar to a single lead electrocardiogram.

 Remote monitoring of the patient post hospitalization in case of management of both acute and chronic diseases is made simpler by use of at home health monitoring devices and sensors.